-House fires are dangerous for everyone residing in the house.
-Initially, fire damage repairs may be anticipated, but even when the flames are extinguished, you’re left with another dangerous thing: smoke damage.
-No matter the size of the fire, large or small, smoke has the ability to affect your entire home.
-The odor from smoke can penetrate the house by getting in walls, vents and other hard-to-reach places, and it can affect your furniture and clothing.
+Fires in your property are unsafe for you, your loved ones and your house.
+Initially, fire damage repairs may be expected, but even when the flames are extinguished, you’re left with another dangerous thing: smoke pollution.
+No matter the fire’s size, large or small, smoke has the ability to impact your whole property.
+The odor from smoke can invade the house by getting in vents, walls and other hard-to-reach places, and it can impact your furniture and clothing.
 The smoke soot left from the flames can also lead to damage to your house.
-As a fire damage repair company, Paul Davis understands how destructive a fire can be and how harmful smoke damage is to you and your house.
+As a fire damage repair company, Paul Davis knows how destructive a fire can be and how dangerous smoke damage is to you and your house.

 Getting rid of any fragments from smoke damage is just as crucial as repairing fire damage.
 Lingering smoke and soot can actually damage the health of anyone staying in the house.
 It isn’t safe to live inside a house with smoke contamination, even if all the smoke is cleared away, there could still be soot and particles around that you can’t see.
 That’s why it’s vital to have a professional review your property after you’ve experienced a home fire.

 Risks to Your Health Involved with Residing in a Smoke Contaminated Home

 Carbon and tar are some of the byproducts from smoke, and if these are inhaled over a duration of time, they can damage your lungs.
 Carbon monoxide is a big problem to be cognizant of as well.
 It’s an extremely hazardous gas that expels oxygen in the blood when inhaled, which takes oxygen away from the brain, heart and other organs.
 After your property has undergone a fire, a professional can come by and check the carbon monoxide levels in your house.

 A few of the more common health issues that can derive from smoke damage are comprised of: